miguelarbesu/miguelarbesu/content/post/cicada-songs-finding-periodicity/index.md

 ![Linear de-trending helps to identify oscillations](0-finding-periodicity_14_0.png "Linear de-trending helps to identify oscillations")

 So there it is, the pattern I was curious about!
-It seems that cicadas go really lod and suddenly quiet every ~ seconds, with some rhythmic variations in between.
+It seems that cicadas go really loud and suddenly quiet every ~500 seconds, with some rhythmic variations in between.
 Let's simply put that in numbers by the distances between maxima.

 ![Local maxima show periodicity](0-finding-periodicity_17_0.png "Local maxima show periodicity")